 SDG Law Provides Numerous Elder Law Services

 Aging is a natural part of life.
 It happens whether we want it to or not, so it’s best to be prepared for it.
-SDG Law can help you plan for your later years, as we offer many elder law services, including wills and estate planning.
-We have two offices in Dutchess County, NY, one in Wappingers Fall and one in Poughkeepsie.
+SDG Law can help you plan for your later years, as we offer many elder law services, including Elder Law, Wills & Estate Planning.
+We have two offices in Dutchess County, NY, one in Wappingers Falls and one in Poughkeepsie.
 We help clients make a plan for the future and protect their assets from many different obstacles, including taxes, family disagreements, long-term care expenses, and more.
 Though it may feel uncomfortable to talk about a time when you can no longer take care of yourself, we firmly believe it is best to take care of these matters as soon as possible.
 Please reach out to us for more information.

 We Are Here to Help You Plan for the Future

 Most people will require some sort of long-term care in their elderly years, whether it’s assisted living or a nursing home.
 These services can come at a high price and are often not covered by insurance.
 For this reason, it’s essential to make a plan early about how to cover these expenses.
 We can help develop a plan for you and your family, assisting you in qualifying for Medicaid benefits.
 In addition, we can help you plan for life after your passing.
 Doing so will ensure your final wishes are followed and will help to prevent feuds among surviving family members.
 Our team is here to help you make a clear plan for the future.

 What Is Estate Planning?